 I've had my fill of turkey.
 I had it for dinner Thursday, lunch on Friday and dinner Friday night.
 Enough already.
 What I'm really hungry for is a Kirkland Spiral Ham.

 And the best thing to serve with ham is a potato casserole.
-This particular recipe is from Keri Venuti, who runs a gas station in Boulder, Colorado.
+This particular recipe is from Keri Venuti, who runs a gas station in Boulder, Utah.
 It's a casserole often referred to as "Funeral Potatoes".
 And while she does make them for funerals, she also makes them for weddings, birthdays, potluck dinners.....and she also served them for Thanksgiving!

 What attracted me to her recipe is that the casserole is made from hash browns.
 God, how I love my hash browns!
 And to the hash browns she adds every blue-collar delight known to man....onions, butter, sour cream, cream of chicken soup, cheddar cheese and corn flakes!
 This casserole is decadent.
 But I think the reason they call it "Funeral Potatoes" is because, after you eat it, you'll think you died and done gone to heaven.